Your Guide to Cardiac Catheterization

 Frequently Asked Questions

 Cardiac Catheterization is a medical procedure used to diagnose and sometimes treat heart conditions.
 It involves threading a catheter into your heart through blood vessels to diagnose issues like coronary artery disease, heart valve problems, and congenital heart defects.
-It's performed to assess heart function, determine the need for further treatments, and in some cases, perform interventions like angioplasty.
+It is performed to assess heart function, determine the need for further treatments, and in some cases, perform interventions like angioplasty.

 You will be awake but sedated to keep you relaxed.
 The area where the catheter will be inserted is numbed.
 You might feel pressure but should not experience significant pain.
 The procedure typically lasts between 30 minutes to a few hours, depending on if any interventions are performed.

 While generally safe, risks include bleeding, infection at the catheter insertion site, allergic reaction to contrast dye, heart attack, stroke, and in rare cases, death.
-Your doctor will discuss these risks based on your specific health condition.
+Your physician will discuss these risks based on your specific health condition.

-Most patients can return to normal, non-strenuous activities within a few days, but you should avoid heavy lifting and vigorous exercise for a period specified by your doctor.
+Most patients can return to normal, non-strenuous activities within a few days, but you should avoid heavy lifting and vigorous exercise for a period specified by your physician.
 The exact time can vary depending on your overall health and the specifics of your procedure.

 Seek medical attention if you experience symptoms such as chest pain, shortness of breath, excessive bleeding or swelling at the insertion site, fever, or any signs of infection.
 These could indicate a complication from the procedure.